sourcegraph/handbook/content/departments/support/tools/index.md

 ## sourcegraph.com admin access

 In order to have good security and risk mitigation practices, only a subset of the team has admin access to sourcegraph.com.
-If you need to help a customer and it requires such access, post in our #customer-support-internal Slack channel and @ mention Giselle, Stompy, and/or Warren.
+If you need to help a customer and it requires such access, post in our #customer-support-internal Slack channel and @ mention Stompy and/or Warren.
 One of them can help!

 ## Managed instance access